jasminekay505/Code-Refactor/README.md

 # HW-1-Code-Refactor
-This application is for Horiseon, a company dedicated to search engine optimization, online reputation management, Social Media Marketing.
+This application is for Horiseon, a company dedicated to search engine optimization, online reputation management, and Social Media Marketing.

 *User Story:*
 Improve the codebase so that it follows usability standards so that the site is optimized for search engines.

+The code has been updated to contain semantic HTML elements and a more concise CSS style sheet.

 *Link to Application:*
 https://jasminekay505.github.io/HW-1-Code-Refactor/